verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 The second line just grabs our config file.

-Like I said earlier, in the next chapter we are going to use `.jsx` files, so let's set that up right now to have a bit of a head start.
+Like I said earlier, in the next chapter we are going to use `.jsx` files (on the client, and even on the server later on), so let's set that up right now to have a bit of a head start.

 - Change the constants to the following: